 After finishing the Stratford Town Walk and visiting Shakespeare’s Birthplace, I walked back to the YHA Stratford-Upon-Avon hostel.
-I won’t lie, it was a bit of a walk, but after the amount of food and alcohol I had ingested at my friend’s wedding I needed the exercise.
-It was about a 2 mile walk that took me 40 minutes.
+I won’t lie, it was a bit of a walk, but after the amount of food and alcohol I had ingested at my friend’s wedding, I needed the exercise.
+It was about a 2-mile walk that took me 40 minutes.

 Gower Memorial Statue

-On my way out of the center of Stratford I came upon the Gower Memorial.
+On my way out of the center of Stratford, I came upon the Gower Memorial.
 There really should be a drinking game.
 Every time you see a Shakespeare you take a gulp.
 This memorial was more of interest to me than others I had seen.
-The Gower Memorial is very well done, but also because it focused on some of the most memorable Shakespearian characters (Prince Hal, Lady Macbeth, Falstaff and Hamlet).
+The Gower Memorial is very well done, but also because it focused on some of the most memorable Shakespearian characters (Prince Hal, Lady Macbeth, Falstaff, and Hamlet).

-“In 1769, Garrick’s Stratford Jubilee Festival in honour of William Shakespeare started a growing public appreciation of the Bard in Stratford-upon-Avon, an appreciation which is reflected in the grandeur of this memorial statue.
+“In 1769, Garrick’s Stratford Jubilee Festival in honor of William Shakespeare started a growing public appreciation of the Bard in Stratford-upon-Avon, an appreciation which is reflected in the grandeur of this memorial statue.
 Given to the town in 1888, it is the work of Lord Ronald Gower who spent ten years sculpting it and funded much of the work from his personal fortune.

-Hamlet represents Philosophy with ivy and cypress; Lady Macbeth is Tragedy with poppies and peonies; Comedy is represented by Falstaff with hops and roses; and History is represented by Prince Hall with English roses and French lilies.”
+Hamlet represents Philosophy with ivy and cypress; Lady Macbeth is Tragedy with poppies and peonies; Comedy is represented by Falstaff with hops and roses, and History is represented by Prince Hall with English roses and French lilies.”